ghovax/ghovax.github.io/posts/dft-helium-julia/index.md

 is what makes everything difficult.
 It means we can't write the wavefunction as a simple product of single-electron wavefunctions.
 The electrons are correlated: knowing where one electron is affects the probability distribution of the other.

-# Interactive Implementation

-Below is the interactive Pluto.jl notebook containing the full implementation where you can explore the code, modify parameters, and see how the calculation responds:

-<iframe src="/.posts-build/dft-helium-julia/Important_story.html" width="100%" height="800px" frameborder="0" style="border: 1px solid #e5e7eb; border-radius: 8px; margin: 20px 0;"></iframe>

 # The DFT Approach

 Density Functional Theory provides an elegant solution by reformulating the problem in terms of electron density $n(\mathbf{r})$ rather than many-body wavefunctions $\Psi(\mathbf{r}_1, \mathbf{r}_2, ..., \mathbf{r}_N)$.
 The key insight, formalized by Kohn and Sham in 1965, is that we can map the interacting many-electron system onto a system of non-interacting electrons moving in an effective potential.